-- A. Early childhood through grade 6: ESL Generalist or bilingual generalist - B. Grades 4 through 8: Math, science, English/language arts/reading, or social studies - C. Grades 8 through 12: Math, science, computer science, English/ language arts/reading, history, or social studies - D. All-level: Special education, art, music, theatre, kinesiology, or languages other than English - Admission to the Professional Development Sequence.
+- a.
+Early childhood through grade 6: ESL generalist - b.
+Grades 4 through 8: Mathematics, science, English language arts and reading, or social studies - c.
+Grades 8 through 12: Mathematics, science, computer science, English language arts and reading, history, or social studies - d.
+All-level: Special education, art, music, theatre arts, physical education, or languages other than English - 2.
+Admission to the Professional Development Sequence.
 All students seeking teacher certification must complete a sequence of professional development courses.
-Admission to the Professional Development Sequence is restricted, and students must apply for admission to it.
+Admission to the Professional Development Sequence is restricted, and students must apply for admission.
 Academic performance, completion of prerequisite courses, documented evidence of proficiency in reading and in oral and written communication, and the number of hours needed to complete the program may be factors in the admission decision.

-For students seeking early childhood through grade six, all-level generic special education, or all-level kinesiology certification, admission to the Professional Development Sequence requires a minimum University grade point average of 2.50 and course grades prescribed by each program.
+For students seeking early childhood through grade six, all-level generic special education, or all-level kinesiology certification, admission to the Professional Development Sequence requires a minimum University grade point average and minimum course grades prescribed by each program.
 To progress within the sequence, the student must maintain the minimum grade point average for the program.
-In addition, when they enter the Professional Development Sequence, students seeking early childhood through grade six and all-level generic special education certification may lack no more than three semester hours of coursework outside the sequence.
+In addition, when they enter the Professional Development Sequence, students seeking early childhood through grade six and all-level generic special education certification may lack no more than one class outside the sequence.
 Additional information about these requirements is available in the Office of the Dean, College of Education.